usegalaxy-eu/docker-ilastik/README.md

 ### Configuration

 This image is based on top of the fantastic work of Jocelyn Le Sage [base GUI image](https://github.com/jlesage/docker-baseimage-gui).
 Please consult the documentation of the [upstream container](https://github.com/jlesage/docker-baseimage-gui).

+### Galaxy integration

+Galaxy can run arbitrary Virtual Research Environments (VREs).
+In Galaxy terms, such VRE's are called "Interactive Tools", as they are using the same subsystem then normal Galaxy tools.
+The only requirement is that those tools needs to run in containers and expose a port(s) to which Galaxy can redirect users.
+The Docker image for QuPath you can find in this repository.
+The Galaxy tool defintion for the QuPath Interactive tool can be found [here](https://github.com/usegalaxy-eu/galaxy/blob/release_23.0_europe/tools/interactive/interactivetool_qupath.xml).